This post may contain affiliate links.

 Since trucks are on the road 24 hours / day, 7 days a week, the truck stops that support them are always open.
 As you can imagine, there is a constant flow of traffic from both trucks and cars which means a truck stop is not typically a quiet place at night when you’re trying to sleep.
 That said, there are ways to get a good night’s rest at a truck stop.

 Observe When you arrive, park and watch the truck stop for a few minutes.
-You’ll quickly see patterns of where trucks enter/exit, things that might cause loud noises like loudspeakers or drive thrus and so forth.
+You’ll quickly see patterns of where trucks enter/exit and notice any loud noises like loudspeakers or drive thrus and so forth.
 This will help you determine the best place to park, away from as much noise as possible.
 Just remember that if the employees at the truck stop asked that you park in a specific area, that you follow their request.

 Truck Stop Amenities